mrinmoy32/mrinmoy32/README.md

 - 🥅 2023 Goals: Contribute more to Open Source projects and complete MERN stack.

-- ⚡ FunFact: I love to spend most of my time using my laptop (hobby projects and others) and listening to Beethoven 🎶 😆.
+- ⚡ FunFact: I love to spend most of my time using my laptop (hobby projects and others) and listening to music 🎶 😆.

 ---